The Human Factor Index

 02 — Revenue Alignment

-Each CPEX dimension connected to the revenue, margin, and retention metrics it most directly influences — translating brand health into financial terms leadership already tracks.
+Each CPEX dimension mapped to the revenue, margin, and retention metrics it most directly influences.
+Brand health and business performance in the same conversation.

 03 — Roadmap Engine